-People who use amphetamine-type stimulants, including ecstasy, benzylpiperazine (BZP) and other unknown/unspecified stimulants, accounted for only a very small proportion of all cases seeking treatment for problem drug use in Ireland.
-In 2020, 0.9% of cases reported that their main problem drug was in this group of drugs, a very small decrease compared with the 1.1% of cases reported in 2019.
-The relatively small number of cases in this group means that trends are difficult to interpret; however, the number of cases treated for ecstasy dropped from 45 cases in 2019 to 29 in 2020, which may account for some of this decrease.
+Amphetamine-type stimulants, including ecstasy, benzylpiperazine (BZP) and other unknown/unspecified stimulants accounted for only a very small proportion of all main problem drugs treated in Ireland.
+In 2021, 0.9% of cases reported that their main problem drug was in this group of drugs, the same as in 2020.
+The relatively small number of cases in this group means that trends are difficult to interpret.
+The number of cases treated for ecstasy dropped from 29 in 2020 to 12 in 2021.

-In 2020, 86.7% of problem amphetamine-type stimulant cases were male and 60.2% had never been treated before.
-One-half of cases (50.6%) were referred by family/friends and one-third by health services (32.5%).
+In 2021, 77.2% of problem amphetamine-type stimulant cases were male, an increase compared to 2020 (86.7%).
+Three fifths (59.8%) had never been treated before and half of cases (48.9%) were referred by family/friends and over one-third by health services (38.0%).
 The majority of problem amphetamine-type stimulant cases accessed treatment within generic addiction services.